Promoting an understanding and appreciation

 Courtroom Artist Contest

 The Courtroom Artist Contest is a competition that allows artistically talented students the opportunity to participate in the Mock Trial Program.
 Contestants will attend NHSMTC with their state team and create a drawing of the courtroom scene during their team's Round 3 trial.
-Each state with a Courtroom Artist Contest is eligible to send their state champion courtroom artist to compete at the NHSMTC Courtroom Artist Contest.
+Each state with a Courtroom Artist Contest is eligible to send its state champion courtroom artist to compete at the NHSMTC Courtroom Artist Contest.
 The top three entries will be acknowledged at the NHSMTC Awards Ceremony.

 COURTROOM ARTIST CONTEST RULES